Lions-Eye-Institute/LEI_SFD/datasheet.md

 ## Are there recommended data splits (e.g., training, development/validation, testing)?

-It is recommended that any data split preserves the order of the ID numbers.
+It is recommended that any data split preserves the order of the `id` numbers.
-For example, a 60%/20%/20% split of the Reliable data would use Id numbers 1..106/107..142/143..177.
+For example, a 60%/20%/20% split of the Reliable data would use `id` numbers 1..100/101..134/135..168.

+An alternate it so split the data into left eyes (n = 84) and right eyes (n = 110).

 ## Are there any errors, sources of noise, or redundancies in the dataset?

 All data is synthetically generated to have given rates of progression, hence there is no noise other than that deliberately introduced.

 ## Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?